UKCloud/documentation/articles/openshift/oshift-sco.md

 UKCloud for Red Hat OpenShift provides:

-- A secure and scalable UK-based platform connected to the internet and government networks including PSN, HSCN, Janet and RLI
+- A secure and scalable UK-based platform connected to the internet and government networks including PSN, HSCN, Janet and MCN

 - Secure customer separation - UKCloud for Red Hat OpenShift management components and container hosts are dedicated to you, deployed on independently verified, assured multi-tenant infrastructure